EU concerned about farming impact on its wildlife

 Among the birds to have benefited from targeted EU conservation action were bearded vultures and white-headed ducks, whose numbers have improved substantially, the report found.

-Campaign groups said the report showed the need for vigorous EU law to protect the environment and policy-makers should not be distracted by Euroskeptic arguments against Brussels interference.
+Campaign groups said the report showed the need for vigorous EU law to protect the environment and policy-makers should not be distracted by Eurosceptic arguments against Brussels interference.